Bella Donna (album): Release

 Music Week announced that WEA International would handle the distribution of Bella Donna outside the United States and Canada, with the slated release date being July 31, 1981.
 The album debuted at number 12 on the US Billboard 200 for the week dated August 15, 1981.
 It was the highest debut on the Billboard 200 since Stevie Wonder's Hotter Than July entered the chart at number four in November 1980.
 In late August, the album ascended to number two, the same week that Mick Fleetwood's The Visitor album reached its peak of number 43.
 In reaching number two, Bella Donna outperformed the number four chart peak of Fleetwood Mac's 1979 Tusk album.
 By September, Bella Donna reached number one in the US.
 One month later, the album received a platinum certification from the Recording Industry Association of America (RIAA).
 It was certified quadruple-platinum in 1990 for four million copies shipped in the United States.

 On her Enchanted boxed set release in 1998, remastered versions of some Bella Donna tracks ran noticeably longer in some instances, notably "Leather and Lace".
 Video footage of the album sessions can be found on the DVD portion of Nicks' retrospective release Crystal Visions – The Very Best of Stevie Nicks (2007).

 Rhino released an expanded, three-disc version of Bella Donna on November 4, 2016.
 The first disc is the remastered original album.
 The second disc includes outtakes, alternative versions, demos, and material released on soundtracks.
-The third disc consists of live tracks from Nicks' "White Wing Dove" tour 1981, recorded at the Fox Wilshire Theatre in Los Angeles, California on December 13, 1981.
+The third disc consists of live tracks from Nicks' White Wing Dove Tour 1981, recorded at the Fox Wilshire Theatre in Los Angeles, California on December 13, 1981.

 Critical reception

 Robin Katz of Smash Hits gave Bella Donna a six out of ten and "folk and country strains, woven between Nicks' famed harmonies and the texturized West Coast sound-mix."
 They ultimately felt that it heavily resembled a Fleetwood Mac album despite the contributions of Tom Petty and Roy Bittan.

 Writing for Record Mirror, Mark Cooper characterized the album as a "solid plod of Stevie's pop and rock ballads.
 She starts out charmingly bland and, by the middle of the second side, splutters to a halt."
+Record Business thought that Bella Donna was "well up to the standard of her best easy-listening moments from the Rumours LP.

 Writing for Rolling Stone, Stephen Holden praised the album's "superb arrangements" and highlighted the drumming of Russ Kunkel and guitar playing of Waddy Watchel.
 While he dismissed certain lyrics as "purple blather", he said that "Nicks' lost-in-the-stars eccentricity has its charms."

 In a retrospective review, Alex Henderson of AllMusic considered that Nicks' solo career was "off to an impressive start" and highlighted how the album "yielded a number of hits that seemed omnipresent in the '80s".
 Henderson also wrote that Jimmy Iovine "wisely" avoided "over-producing" and kept the sound "organic".